blackmagic919/AboutMe/source/_posts/Structure-Placement.md

 Thus, the solid density is preserved, while the remaining density is assumed to be liquid.
 This method has the exceptional benefit by preserving the solid ground's shape by guaranteeing the same solid density.

 Returning back to Structures, what this means is that when copying above-ground data into water, it is necessary for density to not be copied directly into the point's density, but transcribed into the points viscosity instead--that way the structures shape is preserved(as density here is 1) while the point remains underwater.
-However, copying density to viscosity does not work for solid above-ground densities because the point's original density complicate matters.
+However, copying density to viscosity does not work for solid above-ground densities because the point's original density complicates matters.

 ### Blending